stephenlloyd/octocat/README.md

 this is a file on github

 git is so awesome.
-I dont think we're gonna get a coffee for a little while OHAI!
+I dont think we're gonna get a coffee for a little while.

+told you
+OHAI!
 I CAN HAZ GITHUBZZZZZ PLZ

 K THANKS BYE